ZionClouds/terraform-genai-knowledge-base/README.md

 Fine tune an LLM model to answer questions from your documents.

 ### Detailed
-This solution showcases how to extract question & answer pairs out of documents using Generative AI.
+The ZionAI project showcases how to extract question & answer pairs out of documents using Generative AI.
 It provides an end-to-end demonstration of QA extraction and fine-tuning of a large language model (LLM) on Vertex AI.
 Along the way, the solution utilizes Document AI Character Recognition (OCR), Firestore, Vector Search, Vertex AI Studio, and Cloud Functions.

 ## Architecture
 ![Knowledge Base using Generative AI](assets/architecture.svg)